AdityaTomar1280/bitespeed-identity-reconciliation/README.md

 # Identity Reconciliation Service

-This is a structured backend service for the Bitespeed Identity Reconciliation task, built with Node.js, Express, and Sequelize.
+This is a structured backend service for the Identity Reconciliation task, built with Node.js, Express, and Sequelize.

 ## Project Structure